smtilson/test-aufgabe-ft/README.md

 ### Clarification Questions and Answers
 Questions:
-1. I should not be using the features of  the Django rest framework other than for authentification, correct?
+1. I should not be using the features of  the Django rest framework other than for authentication, correct?
 2. Should stores be tied to a particular user?
 That is, in order to modify a store, is it sufficient for the user to just be authenticated, or should they only be able to modify stores that they